Fez, Morocco

 Marrakech delivers: a comprehensively developed luxury riad and hotel market, the best restaurant scene in Morocco by a considerable margin, the Djemaa el-Fna and its extraordinary evening spectacle, easy logistics, international airport with direct European connections, and the familiarity of a destination that has been hosting international luxury travellers for two decades.
 La Mamounia and Royal Mansour are world-class hotels on any international comparison.
 For a first Morocco visit, Marrakech is the overwhelmingly sensible choice.

-Fez delivers: the most significant Islamic medieval architecture outside the Middle East, the Qarawiyyin mosque and university (the oldest continuously operating university in the world, founded 859 CE), the Bou Inania madrasa, the Chouara tanneries, the brass-workers and weavers who have been producing the same objects in the same medersas for centuries.
-It also delivers a riad category that is smaller in number but at the top end genuinely excellent — properties that haven’t been diluted by the volume of conversions that Marrakech has experienced.
-And it delivers the experience of a city that is still primarily a city rather than a tourist destination with a city attached.
+Fez delivers: the most significant Islamic medieval architecture outside the Middle East, the Qarawiyyin mosque and university — the oldest continuously operating university in the world, founded 859 CE — the Bou Inania madrasa, the Chouara tanneries, and the brass-workers and weavers who have been producing the same objects in the same medersas for centuries.
+It also delivers a riad category that is smaller in number but at the top end genuinely excellent, and the experience of a city that is still primarily a city rather than a tourist destination with a city attached.

 The Medina Districts — Where to Stay